.All group visits to the Museum

 The museum and its exhibits are designed for students in the 4th grade and up.
 Some of the exhibits and theater presentations may be disturbing for younger children.
 Strobes are used in the Union Theater presentation.

+For security reasons, please limit personal belongings brought into the museum.
+All bags will be inspected.
 No backpacks or large bags will be allowed.
 Umbrellas and bags exceeding a size limit of 11x16x8 must be left on the bus or checked.
 Headsets, personal stereos and other electronic equipment must be left on the bus or checked.

 Cell phones must be turned off.
 Students who text or use a cell phone as a light source in the theaters or exhibits may be escorted from the theater by Museum security.
 It is the chaperone's responsibility to see that students adhere to this policy.